 How Do I Start Receiving Workers’ Comp?

 In order to begin receiving workers’ compensation benefits, you need to immediately file a claim, or Form 18, with the North Carolina Industrial Commission.
 It’s important to carefully describe the accident that caused the injury – a team of personal injury lawyers can help you to ensure that you receive the amount of compensation you’re owed.

 According to workers’ compensation laws and claims, disability is classified between temporary or permanent, and total or partial.
 This means an injured worker can have four different types of disability benefits.

 Temporary disability means the worker is recovering and expected to get better/return, while permanent disability refers to workers who are not expected to improve.
 Total disability means the workers can’t work at any kind of job, while partial disability means the workers has work capacity of some kind.

 Protecting Your Rights

 If you’ve been involved in an accident at work, it doesn’t matter the industry or field – you deserve to be compensated for your injuries.
-Call the workers’ compensation attorneys at Price, Petho & Associates P.L.L.C. to look into your accident for you.
+Call the workers compensation attorneys at Price, Petho & Anderson P.L.L.C. to look into your accident for you.
 As part of a workers’ compensation claim, injured employees are entitled to weekly compensation, payment of medical bills, and more.
 The financial burden can feel even heavier when you’re struggling to heal from your injuries.
 Our lawyers can relieve the weight by fighting for your rights.